Skip to main content

 Depending on the line voltage and type of tree, the work usually involves removing branches to allow several feet of clearance around a power line for 3-5 years.
 For service lines from the poles to buildings, usually only branches that are growing on or through insulated, lower voltage wires are removed.

-How will I know if work is planned for my property?
+How to know if work is planned for a property?

 Advanced notice is not required.
 However, utilities often notify customers prior to scheduled activity.
 Notices are typically mailed or hung on the door and include a phone number to call with questions.
 Notice can be several weeks ahead or sometimes only days.
 Advanced notice is extremely rare for emergency situations, such as to restore service after a storm.